GRK Ohrid: Home Ground

+European record EU

 In the first two seasons, they competed in the First Macedonian Handball League.
 The 2013–14 season was their first season in Macedonian Handball Super League, when they finished in eighth position.

 Their first qualification in Play-off phase was season 2015–16, when they finished second in Regular season and fifth in play-off.
 Season after that they were placed third at the end, so they qualified for the 2017–18 EHF Cup qualification.

-After the end of the 2023/24 season, GRK Ohrid again qualified to play for the next season in one of the European Cups, by winning the fourth place.
+After the end of the 2023/24 season, GRK Ohrid again qualified to play for the next season in one of the European Cups, by finishing fourth.

-In the 2024/25 season, it starts from the second round of the EHF European Cup, where the opponent is the team of Potaisa Turda from Romania.
+In the 2024/25 season, it started from the second round of the EHF European Cup, where the opponent was the team of Potaisa Turda from Romania.

-Ohrid Arena

-The Biljanini Izvori Sports Arena is a multi-functional indoor sports arena.
-It is located in Ohrid, North Macedonia.
-The sports hall was inaugurated in August 1998 and has a capacity of 4,000 seats for handball and 4,500 for basketball.
-It is used by several handball and basketball teams from Ohrid.
-It was one of two venues used during the 2008 European Women's Handball Championship.